 I struggled academically and socially in high school and nobody (myself included) understood why.
 Teachers described me as creative, friendly, and intelligent, yet I struggled to complete assignments that should have been easy for me and rarely felt like I fit in socially.
 I attended good schools, had plenty of friends, and received good grades nearly all my life, so my failure to thrive was confusing.
 I just felt different.
 A mental health diagnosis could not describe the feeling that a therapist would eventually help me name: loneliness.
 Although I appeared to be fine, my internal world was a cycle of loneliness and stress.
 I can see now that I was experiencing social isolation and an unmet need for connectedness and belonging.

 Loneliness is essentially an unmet need for connection that can cause discomfort and stress in the body and interfere with our daily lives; it is more common than one might guess and is experienced by children and adults alike.
-A 2018 study found that loneliness afflicted roughly 60 million (22%) American adults even before the current pandemic increased our rates of social isolation.
-A meta-analysis of several studies suggest that loneliness is associated with harmful effects on physical health (Vox).
+A 2018 study found that loneliness afflicted roughly 60 million (22%) of American adults (this was before the Covid-19 pandemic increased our rates of social isolation).
+A meta-analysis of several studies suggests that loneliness is associated with harmful effects on physical health (Vox).
 Former Surgeon General Vivek Murthy explains that people who experience loneliness are often in a constant state of hyper-vigilance, which can lead to increased stress levels.

 The Negative Effects of Social Isolation On Learning and Health